-Scenic Eclipse is a six-star, ultra-luxury mega yacht that is being developed by Australian river cruise operator Scenic.
+Scenic Eclipse is a six-star, ultra-luxury mega yacht owned by Australian river cruise operator Scenic.
 It is the first ocean cruise ship for the company, which specialises in luxury river cruises.

-The yacht is being designed for an Ice Class 1A Super rating that enables it to navigate through Arctic and Antarctic waters in the summer.
-It will also have the Polar Class 6 rating, the highest passenger ship ice-class rating, to navigate in challenging seas safely.
+The yacht is designed for an Ice Class 1A Super rating that enables it to navigate through Arctic and Antarctic waters in the summer.
+It also has the Polar Class 6 rating, the highest passenger ship ice-class rating, to navigate in challenging seas safely.

-Scenic Eclipse will sail on her maiden voyage from Istanbul to Venice in August 2018, followed by discovery voyages to the Americas, Antarctica, Europe and the Mediterranean, as well as the Arctic and Norwegian Fjords.
+Scenic Eclipse ship embarked on her maiden voyage from Reykjavík to Quebec in August 2019, followed by discovery voyages to the Americas, Antarctica, Europe and the Mediterranean, as well as the Arctic and Norwegian Fjords.

-Designed by Finnish ship designing and engineering company Foreship, Scenic Eclipse is claimed to be the world's safest and most technologically advanced discovery yacht.
+Designed by Finnish ship designing and engineering company Foreship, Scenic Eclipse is the world’s safest and most technologically advanced discovery yacht.

-The vessel's design incorporates state-of-the-art engineering and external design inspired by the sleek contours of a mega yacht.
-It will have a total length of 165.7m, moulded breadth of 21.5m and draught of 5.3m.
-Its gross tonnage will be 16,500t and cruising speed will be 17kts.
+The vessel’s design incorporates state-of-the-art engineering and external design inspired by the sleek contours of a mega yacht.
+It has a total length of168m, moulded breadth of 21.5m and draught of 5.3m.
+Its gross tonnage is 17,085t and cruising speed is 17kts.

-The luxury yacht will feature eight decks, deck three to deck ten.
-The first deck will house mud rooms for easy zodiac entry, tender entrance and a self-service guest laundry.
+The luxury yacht features eight decks, deck three to deck ten.
+The first deck houses mud rooms for easy zodiac entry, tender entrance and a self-service guest laundry.

-Deck four will comprise a welcome lobby and reception, main lounge, lobby bar, Pan Asian restaurant, Italian and steak restaurant, boutique, theatre, excursion centre and a library.
+Deck four comprises of a welcome lobby and reception, main lounge, lobby bar, Pan Asian restaurant, Italian and steak restaurant, boutique, theatre, excursion centre and a library.

-The fifth deck will feature a contemporary fine dining restaurant, ocean café and lounge, observation lounge and bar, and an open viewing deck at bow and guest suites.
+The fifth deck features a contemporary fine dining restaurant, ocean café and lounge, observation lounge and bar, and an open viewing deck at bow and guest suites.

-Deck six will house a spa sanctuary, shallow plunge pools and guest suites.
-The seventh deck will feature indoor / outdoor Al fresco restaurant, indoor / outdoor pool, a beauty salon, gym, yoga and pilates studio, outdoor terrace and guest suites.
+Deck six houses a spa sanctuary, shallow plunge pools and guest suites.
+The seventh deck features indoor / outdoor Al fresco restaurant, indoor / outdoor pool, a beauty salon, gym, yoga and pilates studio, outdoor terrace and guest suites.

-Deck eight will be equipped with a helipad and hangars, as well as guest suites.
-The ninth deck will also have a helicopter hangar, spa and penthouse suites, while deck ten will feature a sun terrace.
+Deck eight is equipped with a helipad and hangars, as well as guest suites.
+The ninth deck has a helicopter hangar, spa and penthouse suites, while deck ten features a sun terrace.

-The yacht will carry 228 guests (restricted to 200 in Polar regions) in 114 all-veranda suites.
-It will carry a crew of 172 for normal regions and 182 for Polar regions.
+The yacht carries 228 guests (restricted to 200 in Polar regions) in 114 all-veranda suites.
+It carries a crew of 172 for normal regions and 182 for Polar regions.

 None of the veranda suites are smaller than 32m² with the biggest suite having an area of 233m², which is bigger than a tennis court.